tannerdolby/tannerdolby.com/src/writing/git-workflow.md

 <h2 class="post-heading">Clone your fork</h2>

 Copy the SSH URL (or HTTPS) of your own organization’s fork of the project and clone the project.
-The URL can be found by clicking the large green button that says "Code".
-Below is an example of my Github user account ([@tannerdolby](https://github.com/tannerdolby)) cloning [11ty/11ty-website](https://github.com/11ty/11ty-website).
+The URL can be found by clicking the large green button on GitHub that says "Code".
+Below is an example of my Github user account ([@tannerdolby](https://github.com/tannerdolby)) cloning my users fork of [11ty/11ty-website](https://github.com/11ty/11ty-website).

 ```git
 git clone git@github.com:tannerdolby/11ty-website.git